Bamboozlerrl/Rule-Edits/README.md

       - (i) At any point in the regular season, captains may appeal to the CRC to have a player removed from their roster for Gross Inactivity.
         - (1) Gross inactivity is to be determined on a case by case basis by the CRC.
         - (2) Players drafted in the snake draft will not be eligible to be GI dropped.
-        - (3) All GI drops and any waiver compensation will be announced together shortly before the add/drop or free agency period of each league.
+        - (3) All GI drops and any compensation will be announced together shortly before the add/drop or free agency period of each league.
       - (ii) Following a GI drop request, the player in question will be messaged by the CRC in order to verify the situation and gather any additional information.
       - (iii) After conferring with both the captain and the player to be dropped, the CRC will determine whether the player is to be dropped, held, or forcibly traded.
       - (iv) A player dropped for gross inactivity will be ineligible to be added by any team in any league for the remainder of the season.